Announcement

 What is a Manufacturing Execution System (MES)?

-A Manufacturing Execution System (MES) helps businesses ensure that their manufacturing operations and production output are working to maximum efficiency.
-It’s a software system that connects, monitors, and controls machines, work centers, and data flows on the factory floor.
+A Manufacturing Execution System (MES) helps businesses ensure that their manufacturing operations and production work efficiently.
+The software system connects, monitors, and controls machines, work centers, and data flows on the factory floor.
 The MES does this by tracking and gathering real-time data throughout the production lifecycle and on every piece of equipment involved in the production process—from order to delivery.

 On this page, we’ll cover manufacturing execution systems in detail and provide links to other resources on our website, helping you understand how this technology can create efficiency in your plant.